-ENVS courses for the Refugee and Migration Studies Certificate
+Environmental studies courses for the General Certificate in Refugee and Migration Studies:

-- maintain a cumulative grade point average of 5.0 (C+) or higher in the courses taken for the Certificate.
+- Students must also achieve a cumulative GPA of 5.0 or higher in the courses taken for the Certificate.

-- Students are required to complete 15 hours of volunteer participation in the Student Caucus and/or other CRS activities.
+- Students are required to complete 15 hours volunteer participation in the Student Caucus and/or other CRS activities.
 Please see list of activities for suggestions.